speedskater/babel-plugin-rewire/README.md

 ## Handling of async functions

-Rewiring of async functions works as one would expect using the same API as for other rewires for both default exports and namned exports.
+Rewiring of async functions works as one would expect using the same API as for other rewires for both default exports and named exports.

 ### Example
-Asuming your imported module consits of the following.
+Assuming your imported module consists of the following.
 ```js
 // api.js
 export default async function asyncApiDefault() {